 - Monkey Barrel

 Funding MUST BE SPENT by Awardee no later than December 30, 2020

-Awardee will be required to supply Arts & Venues with a final report on Jan 15, 2021 that they have expended all grant monies in a manner compliant with CARES Act requirements.
-Should the awardee be unable or unwilling to do so, CARES Act funds must be repaid to Arts & Venues upon written demand.
+As an awardee, you are required to send Arts & Venues an easy-to-fill final spending report form (download DENVER CARES EXPENSE TRACKER below) on or before January 31, 2021 that documents that you have spent all grant monies in a manner compliant with CARES Act requirements.
+Should you be unable or unwilling to do so, CARES Act funds must be repaid to Arts & Venues no later than January 31, 2021.

 Application Prep Worksheets - English & Spanish

 The COVID-19 pandemic is an imminent threat to the viability of Denver's community venues as they were some of the first businesses to close and will be among the last to safely re-open at normal capacity.
 Between April and July 2020, Denver’s music industry lost an estimated 4,525 jobs and $213.7 million in sales revenue which translates to 53% of employment in the region’s music industry and 25% of its annual sales revenue.

 These spaces reach diverse audiences and build social ties as the gathering spaces for communities across Denver.
 They serve as entrepreneurship incubators and are vital to the future of Denver's cultural landscape.
 The economic recovery process will extend past just reopening, it will require new and creative solutions unique to the industry.